Items filtered by date: April 2026

 Achilles tendon injuries are diagnosed by a thorough physical evaluation, which can include an MRI.
 Treatment involves rest, physical therapy, and in some cases, surgery.
 However, various preventative measures can be taken to avoid these injuries, such as:

-If you have any questions please feel free to contact our offices located in Bend and Redmond, OR .
+If you have any questions please feel free to contact our office located in Bend, OR .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.